 - Safe, coordinated follow-up care shared between general practices and specialists

 - Improved access to supportive care after treatment completion

 - More patient-centred, flexible care for people with co-morbidities

 - Increased capacity for new patients in outpatient clinics.

-Breast cancer shared care is offered at Austin Health and Northern Health.
+Breast cancer shared care is offered at Austin Health, Northern Health and Eastern Health.